10 Best Microlearning Examples for Enterprise Training

 Highbrow

-Highbrow is another business-related program that teaches business owners and related professionals about finances, business management, business fundamentals, cryptocurrency, etc. Each course is based on a 5-10 minute engaging video, explaining the concept.
+Highbrow is another business-related program that teaches business owners and related professionals about finances, business management, business fundamentals, cryptocurrency, etc. Each course is based on a 5-10 minute engaging video explaining the concept.

 Creators moderate the courses and include information they see fit.
 This allows companies to create targeted courses that their employees can learn through the platform.
+This is one of the most effective microlearning examples for business professionals.

-Academic Applications
+2. Academic Applications

 While the previous section explained some examples of microlearning in a workplace scenario, the following are examples of academic applications: